SHARE

 Our Trip to Tallinn Christmas Market

-We visit Tallinn a few times a year and especially, we made it a tradition to pay a yearly Christmas visit.
-The city has its charm in every season.
+We visit Tallinn a few times every year and especially, we have made it a tradition to pay a yearly Christmas visit.
+The city has its charm in every season but perhaps the Christmas charm is the best.
+We prefer going to Tallinn via newer ferries which use LNG natural gas which is more environmentally friendly.

-Our trip to Tallinn from Helsinki was rewarding, fast and very affordable as always.
-On our last visit, we reached Tallinn from Helsinki with Tallink Megastar while on our way return trip, we took a modern ferryViking XPRS, one of the newest ferries of Viking Line.
-The crossing of the Baltic Sea took only 2,5 hours oneway.
-Normally, we take a day trip from Helsinki to Tallinn but this time was an exception where we stayed overnight for a longer visit.
+Our last year's trip to Tallinn Christmas Market from Helsinki was rewarding and affordable as always.
+We reached Tallinn from Helsinki with Tallink Megastar while on our way return trip, we took a modern ferryViking XPRS, one of the newest ferries of Viking Line.
+The crossing of the Baltic Sea took only 2.5 hours oneway.
+Usually, we take a day trip from Helsinki to Tallinn but this time was an exception whereas we stayed overnight for a longer visit.

 We had time to visit Tallinn Old Town and went to a spa.
-We enjoyed the spirit of Christmas Market but we had also time to climb up to Toompea hill to enjoy the scenic winter view over the city.
-And of course, we enjoyed a delicious lunch in the Old Town not forgetting to have our glass of local beer.
+The spirit of Christmas Market was the best part but we also had time to climb up to Toompea Hill to enjoy the scenic winter view over the city.
+Kohtuotsa viewing platform where you can have the best view of the Tallinn Old Town is reachable by foot in just 10 minutes from the Town Square.
+And of course, after this hike, we enjoyed a delicious lunch in a cosy restaurant in the Old Town.

 Ferry

 The most comfortable way to reach Tallinn is by ferry.
 There is a daily ferry connection from Stockholm to Tallinn and many daily connections from Helsinki.
-Why not to visit Helsinki Christmas Markets first and then continue to Tallinn?
+Why not to visit Helsinki Christmas markets or Stockholm Christmas markets first and then continue to Tallinn?

 The fastest and cheapest way to reach Tallinn is to have a direct flight by a low-cost airline.
 EasyJet and Ryanair have flights to Tallinn from many countries.
-More connections you will find on Skyscanner.
+To find more connections to Tallinn, compare prices on Skyscanner.

 Tallinn Airport is small but modern.
 It is close to the city centre and it takes only 15 minutes to reach the central hotel from the airport by taxi.
 Try a local taxi application, Bolt.